2 Pennsylvania state troopers have been shot, governor says

-THOMPSON, Pa. — (AP) — Two Pennsylvania State Police troopers were shot Thursday morning, Gov. Josh Shapiro said at an event outside Philadelphia.
+THOMPSON, Pa. — Two state troopers were shot Thursday in a rural area of Pennsylvania, Gov. Josh Shapiro said at an event outside Philadelphia.

 Christopher Paris heads the Pennsylvania State Police.

+An aide said Shapiro headed to the shooting location in the northeastern Pennsylvania county, which borders New York state.

-A state police spokesperson, Trooper Logan T. Brouse, said the location was along Route 171 near the village of Thomson.
-That’s about 40 miles (63 kilometers) north of Scranton.
+A state police spokesperson, Trooper Logan T. Brouse, said the location was along Route 171 near the village of Thompson.
+That’s about 163 miles (262 kilometers) north of Philadelphia.

+Angelica Howell, a deputy coroner in Susquehanna County, said shortly after 3 p.m. that she was on her way to where the shooting occurred.
+Howell said authorities did not indicate whether there was more than one person dead when they asked the coroner’s office to respond.

 “Dina and I are praying for our brave state troopers in Susquehanna County and monitoring the situation closely as more details emerge,” McCormick posted.